Determining Frequentist Confidence Limits Using a Directed Parameter Space Search: Gaussian processes

-where $D_{ij}$ is the distance in parameter space between the points $\vec{\theta}_i$ and $\vec{\theta}_j$.
-The exponential form of $C_{ij}$ quantifies the assumption that distant points should not be very correlated.
-The normalization constant $K$ (known as the ``Kriging parameter'' for the geophysicist who pioneered the overall method) also must be assumed.
-This is somewhat problematic because, examining equation (\ref{mu}), one sees that the factors of $K$ and $K^{-1}$ completely factor out of the prediction $\mu$, so that the assumed value of $K$ has no effect on the accuracy of the prediction.
+The normalization constant $K$ in equation (\ref{eqn:likelihood}) -- known as the ``Kriging parameter'' for the geophysicist who pioneered the overall method -- also must be assumed.
+Determining the value of $K$ is somewhat problematic because, examining equation (\ref{mu}), one sees that the factors of $K$ and $K^{-1}$ cancel out of the prediction $\mu$, so that the assumed value of $K$ has no effect on the accuracy of the prediction.
 If the opposite had been true, one could heuristically set $K$ to maximize the accuracy of $\mu$.
-Given that the function we are trying to model ($\like$ as a function of set data and a specified theory) is not a random process, we find no a priori way to set $K$ and instead set it according to heuristics that we believe are consistent with the behaviors we desire from the \APS algorithm.
-We discuss this in more detail in Section \ref{sec:user}.
+Instead, we set $K$ to the value that maximizes the likelihood of the input data, i.e. the $N_g$ nearest neighbors in parameter space used to perform the Gaussian process inference.

+Recall from equation (\ref{eqn:likelihood}) that we are treating our input data as though they were samples drawn from a probability distribution.
+To maximize the probability of the observed data (i.e. maximizing the value of $P(\vec{\chi}^2)$ in equation \ref{eqn:likelihood}) we must set $K$ equal to